srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 The *kernel/debug* directory stores the architecture agnostic top-level implementation of gdb.
 The `gdb_serial_stub()` function in the kernel/debug/gdbstub.c file provides the processing function of command/package (c for continue, s for step, etc.) in remote GDB communication.
 The scenario here is that the debugging stops at a certain point and waits for the user to input a command at the terminal, corresponding to the core being in the debug exception state in the previous paragraph.
 For the processing of the s command, `gdb_serial_stub()` will call the architecture defined `kgdb_arch_handle_exception()` function, so this function is located in the arch/arm/kernel directory.

 Function `kgdb_arch_handle_exception()` mainly does two things to complete the s command: the first is to use `kgdb_arch_update_addr()` to try to obtain data from the command packet to update the PC, but it is easy to misunderstand the comments here.
 The PC is copied to ELR during exception entry, isn't it?
 Why is the opposite?
 This is because the PC mentioned in the comment refers to the processor state in the kernel stack, rather than the PC register in the hardware sense, where the `linux regs` here are actually defined by strcuct `pt_regs`.
-So the intention here is to change the `pt_regs.pc` to change the content in ELR and skip to the address specified in ELR during exception return, corresponding to the step of "Programs the ELR_ELx..." in the single step debugging state machine.
+So the intention here is to change the `pt_regs.pc` to change the content in ELR and skip to the address specified in ELR during exception return, corresponding to the step of 'Programs the ELR_ELx...' in the single step debugging state machine.
 But for single step debugging, PC is generally not rewritten.

 The second thing `kgdb_arch_handle_exception()` does is call the `kernel_enable_single_step()` to enable single step debugging.
 Through single-step debugging of the state machine, it can be seen that the enabling process is achieved by accessing the system register, so this step is architecture defined.
 The implementation of this function is in another file in the same directory, debug monitors.c.